mraveri/kiln-controller/docs/software_setup.md

 Then reboot the pi.

-Now turn on the wi-fi status led by giving:
+Now turn on wi-fi management with led by giving:

-    sudo ./scrips/wifi_led
+    sudo ./script/wifi_setup

-Now we want the monitor to fire up when we start the raspberry sop we give:
+And since we want the monitor to run at startup we give:

-    ./scrips/start-on-boot
+    sudo ./script/start-monitor-on-boot

-**Setting up wi-fi:**
+These are instructions for deployment, if you want to develop the code refer to the standard instructions.

 ## Network set-up